sourcegraph/sourcegraph-public-snapshot/doc/app/index.md

 ### Known issues

 * Can't add local code yet, only remote code
-* Syntax highlighting is broken
-* We're working on eliminating the Redis, `src` CLI, and Docker dependencies
+* We're working on eliminating the `src` CLI and Docker dependencies
 * macOS binaries are not code-signed yet, so you may need to right-click -> open the binary if you do not use Homebrew.

 ## Feedback